 Sports betting law in the USA

-Before the residents of the state can have a chance to vote on the amendment of the law, two-thirds of the legislature have to be in favour.
+Before the residents of the state can have a chance to vote on the amendment of the law, two-thirds of the legislature has to be in favour.
 It is not clear whether that will happen because the lawmakers have been very anti-gambling in the past years.

 The Assembly Governmental Organisation Committee member, Adam Gray, has produced the amendment of the Constitution.
 It will help in the legalisation of sports betting in California should the law be passed.
 The ACA 18 amendment will contribute to reducing the number of people betting illegally by offering them legal avenues.